akhilbond/akhilbond.github.io/Courses/Network_Centric/notes.md

 - Thread safe functions - functions which can be used without using a MUTEX lock
   - The only way to identify if a function is thread safe is to read the documentation for the function
   - A list of some functions that are NOT thread safe are listed on the man page for pthreads

+## Threads Intercommunication

+- How can we allow one thread to notify another thread of a specific activity that has occurred?
+  - Condition Variables
+- Condition variables are mechanisms which allow you to wait for a condition to become true and then proceed in a thread safe manner
+  - Waits and releases lock for the duration of the waiting period
+  - ```pthread_cond_wait(pthread_cond_t, pthread_mutex_t);``` - The calling thread unlocks the mutex and then goes to sleep or waits
+  - ```pthread_cond_signal(pthread_cond_t);``` - The calling thread sends a conditional signal to another thread

+## Signals

+### Signal Names

+- Signal: Soft Interrupt
+- Kill commands sends signals to processes
+- Interrupt numbers mapped to names
+  - SIGSEGV
+  - SIGKILL
+  - SIGUSR1
+  - SIGUSR2
+  - SIGINT
+  - SIGTERM
+  - SIGALARM
+  - SIGCHILD
+- More are listed on page 7 of the man page for signal

+### Catching a signal

+- Signals handlers can be written to take in a signal and interpreting the signal
+- SIGKILL, SIGSTOP cannot be ignored
+- No library functions, and no static storage should be used

+### Creating signals